Page cover

 Reimagining Urban Living

-Valuing Cultural Work
+Valuing Artistic Work

 Artistic work today needs to be recognized as a potential tool for comprehensive social, urban, and cultural change, an exceptional resource capable of generating rights and individual, collective, psychological, and economic well-being, both externally and within organizations.
-Amigdala aims to enhance the quality and professionalism of artistic work, which intersects with welfare and social sectors, promoting stable employment, staff qualification, equitable and generative workspaces, generational renewal, and demonstrating the need for artistic presence in urban and social policy development in our city.
+Amigdala aims to enhance the quality and professionalism of artistic work, which intersects with welfare and social sectors, promoting stable employment, staff qualification, decentralised and non-hierarchical organisational models, equitable and generative workspaces, generational renewal, and demonstrating the need for artistic presence in urban and social policy development in our city.
 This broad area of intervention also includes the systematization of methodologies and achieved results, in terms of replicability and continuous improvement.

 ph Marika Puicher, performance KIN, Modena 2022